JoururiChan/pcthmon/FEATURES.md

 ## Tohomon

 * The entire Tohodex of 253 Tohomon can be caught in one game.
-Some Tohomon, like Houndour, Murkrow, and Misdreavus, are available at sensible locations in Johto without having to wait for Kanto.
+Some Tohomon, like Houndour, Minoriko, and Misdreavus, are available at sensible locations in Johto without having to wait for Kanto.
 * Added: Leafeon, Glaceon, Sylveon, Togekiss, Weavile, Honchkrow, Mismagius, Electivire, Magmortar, Magnezone, Tangrowth, Rhyperior, Porygon-Z, Yanmega, Gliscor, Mamoswine, and Munchlax.
 * Removed: Spearow, Fearow, Lickitung, Goldeen, Seaking, Hoppip, Skiploom, Jumpluff, DSuwako, Aipom, Stantler, Cleffa, Igglybuff, Smoochum, and Delibird.
 * New evolution methods work, like TLyrica evolving into Glaceon near Ice Rock, or AEiki evolving into Yanmega when knowing AncientPower.
 * Item trade evolutions (like Seadra holding a Dragon Scale) now evolve by leveling up while holding the item.
-* Machoke, Graveler, Haunter, and Kadabra evolve by having sufficient stat exp in Attack, Defense, Speed, and Special respectively (five Protein, Iron, Carbos, or Calcium is enough).
+* AYuka, Graveler, Haunter, and Kadabra evolve by having sufficient stat exp in Attack, Defense, Speed, and Special respectively (five Protein, Iron, Carbos, or Calcium is enough).
 * Cirno evolves into Magnezone near the Lodestone in Rock Tunnel.